 About the Fair Housing Center of Central Indiana

-The Fair Housing Center of Central Indiana (FHCCI) is a private, non-profit organization which was incorporated in August 2011 by a small group of community members interested in bringing a stronger fair housing presence to central Indiana.
+The Fair Housing Center of Central Indiana (FHCCI) is a private, nonprofit organization which was incorporated in August 2011 by a small group of community members interested in bringing a stronger fair housing presence to central Indiana.

-History: The FHCCI was established through a U.S. Department of Housing & Urban Development grant awarded to the National Fair Housing Alliance to establish a fair housing agency in central Indiana.
-Following its founding, staff were recruited and hired and the FHCCI went to full staff in January 2012 and began taking inquiries from housing consumers.
+History: The FHCCI was initially funded through a U.S. Department of Housing & Urban Development grant awarded to the National Fair Housing Alliance to establish a fair housing agency in central Indiana.
+Following its founding, staff were recruited and hired and an office presence implemented.
+The FHCCI went to full staff in January 2012 and began taking inquiries from housing consumers.
 The FHCCI also received its IRS nonprofit status in January 2012.